 Project Managers

-Project managers have a wide range of needs because they must track different types of progress throughout the project’s duration.
-First, they require tools that can collect and analyze data from the field, such as labor hours and material usage.
-Then, the software needs to be able to compare that data against the project budget and estimated timeline.
+Project managers have a wide range of needs because they must track different types of progress throughout the construction project lifecycle.
+First, they require tools that can collect and analyze data from the field, such as labor hours and material usage from construction crews.
+Then, the software needs to be able to compare that data against the construction budget and estimated project schedule.

-In addition, centralized communication is important to PMs so they can always stay up to date with the requests of their direct reports and client inquiries.
+In addition, centralized communication is important to PMs so they can always stay up to date with the requests of their direct reports and client inquiries across all construction project phases.

-Finally, a robust risk management feature is key so that PMs can run reports that will detect any red flags — which can then be addressed in a timely manner.
+Finally, a robust risk management feature is key so that PMs can run reports that will detect any red flags — which can then be addressed in a timely manner to ensure successful project delivery.

 Some of the most common software features used by a project manager include: